 A. Summary Sheet

 Departmental Promotion and/or Tenure Recommendation Summary Form containing a list of all Faculty members being recommended for promotion and/or tenure, the recommended promotion rank, and the recommended tenure decision (if applicable).
-[Appropriate forms can be found in Section XIII.]
+[Appropriate forms can be found in Section XII.]

 1. A list of names of all faculty members recommended for promotion for each academic rank.